zdenekhynek/meet-me-app/README.md

 # MeetMe App

 React Native app which picks and gives directions to a convenient location to travel to from two addresses in London, UK.
+Built with Expo.

 ![Home Screen](./home-screen.png)
 ![Map Screen](./map-screen.png)